sefeoglu/llm-examples/README.md

 # LLM Examples
-This repository consists of the LLM examples for the state of the art problems in knowledge graphs
+This repository consists of the LLM examples for the state of the art problems in Semantic Web area.

 * 1.)
 NLP query to SPARQL